RavenHursT/ajax-with-http-cookies/README.md

 Then open http://localhost:3000 in browser.

-# How do use this
+# How to use this

 Once you have the "Hello World" page up and running, open your console and you *should* see the following: